andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/02 - teams-bot1/Readme.md

     ![Screenshot of Microsoft Teams bot with information about the bot highlighted.](Images/Exercise2-13.png)

-    The app is now sideloaded into the Microsoft Teams application and the bot is available.
+    The app is now uploaded into the Microsoft Teams application and the bot is available.

 ### Interact with the bot